Table of Contents

 Landlords have not always been required to provide mitigation for damages that result from premature termination of leases, but that has since changed in many states.
 The legal process is now highly skewed in favor of the tenant.
 And this is partly because of the effects of global pandemics such as the Covid-19 outbreak will create.

-Many property owners are not yet familiar with the implications of these changes in rental laws, and they are often caught unawares when ordered by the courts to mitigate their own damages.
-If you find yourself in a similar situation, then visit our website for more information on how we can assist you.
+Many property owners are not yet familiar with the implications of these changes in rental laws, and they are often caught unawares when ordered by the courts to mitigate their damages.
+If you are in a similar situation, visit our website for more information on how we can assist you.
 Give us a call today and let one of our experienced attorneys take the case.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.